-This program is offered to allow a student who may have done poorly in a previous attempt at college to gain a "fresh start."
-Students who were not enrolled in any post-secondary institution for a period of five years or more may petition for Academic Fresh Start.
 Under this program, all Piedmont Technical College credits earned prior to the granting of Academic Fresh Start will be eliminated from the computation of the student's grade point average and may never be used toward graduation at Piedmont Technical College.
 Students should see the Registrar for more details about this program.
 For financial assistance, the federal government requires a student's academic progress to be tracked from the first date of enrollment, whether or not financial aid was received.
+Academic Fresh Start will not change this policy or alter the student's course completion rate.
 Please refer to the Standards of Satisfactory Academic Progress for further information.